Note: I presented on this AD persistence method at DerbyCon (2015).

 It is possible to use a regular domain user account to run DCSync.
 The combination of the following three rights need to be delegated at the domain level in order for the user account to successfully retrieve the password data with DCSync:

-- Replicating Directory Changes In Filtered Set (only required in some environments)
+- Replicating Directory Changes In Filtered Set (rare, only required in some environments)

 Note that members of the Administrators and Domain Controller groups have these rights by default.

 Once the account is delegated the ability to replicate objects, the account can run Mimikatz DCSync: